Systematic review: Review tools

 The Cochrane Collaboration provides a handbook for systematic reviewers of interventions which "provides guidance to authors for the preparation of Cochrane Intervention reviews."
 The Cochrane Handbook also outlines steps for preparing a systematic review and forms the basis of two sets of standards for the conduct and reporting of Cochrane Intervention Reviews (MECIR; Methodological Expectations of Cochrane Intervention Reviews).
 It also contains guidance on integrating patient-reported outcomes into reviews.
+Other commonly used tools are Covidence and reference managers such as EndNote or Zotero.

 Limitations

 Out-dated or risk of bias

 While systematic reviews are regarded as the strongest form of evidence, a 2003 review of 300 studies found that not all systematic reviews were equally reliable, and that their reporting can be improved by a universally agreed upon set of standards and guidelines.
 A further study by the same group found that of 100 systematic reviews monitored, 7% needed updating at the time of publication, another 4% within a year, and another 11% within 2 years; this figure was higher in rapidly changing fields of medicine, especially cardiovascular medicine.
 A 2003 study suggested that extending searches beyond major databases, perhaps into grey literature, would increase the effectiveness of reviews.
+A 2005 analysis of 377 Cochrane systematic reviews of healthcare interventions found that, after four years, 9% of the updated reviews resulted in a changed conclusion compared to the original versions.
+Among Cochrane systematic reviews on medical interventions published in 2010 and updated by 2017, very few (4%) of the updated reviews reported a change in conclusion for a primary outcome.

 Some authors have highlighted problems with systematic reviews, particularly those conducted by Cochrane, noting that published reviews are often biased, out of date, and excessively long.
 Cochrane reviews have been criticized as not being sufficiently critical in the selection of trials and including too many of low quality.
 They proposed several solutions, including limiting studies in meta-analyses and reviews to registered clinical trials, requiring that original data be made available for statistical checking, paying greater attention to sample size estimates, and eliminating dependence on only published data.
 Some of these difficulties were noted as early as 1994:

 much poor research arises because researchers feel compelled for career reasons to carry out research that they are ill-equipped to perform, and nobody stops them.